 T: If so, how much do you believe now that you would turn on the burner knob on the stove before leaving the house, or plug in an electric cord into the socket and leave it there because you actually want to burn the house down?

-C: I don’t believe it much, really.
+C: I don’t really believe it that much now.

 T: and if there is fire one day in your house, what is the possibility that you started it turning the burner knob on the stove before leaving the house, or plugged in an electric cord into the socket and left it there on purpose?